 A Little About Me…

-My essays, articles, short stories, and poems have appeared in a wide variety of publications, including Tin House, Orion, Poetry, Utne Reader, StoryQuarterly, The Seattle Review, Image, Notre Dame Magazine, The Crab Orchard Review, The South Dakota Review, Weber: The Contemporary West, Poets & Writers, The Writers’ Chronicle, American Theatre, The Mid-American Poetry Review, Carve, Inkwell, Portland Magazine, Portland Monthly, Oregon Humanities, Oregon Quarterly, Oregon Historical Quarterly, Oregon Arts Watch, The Merton Seasonal, The Merton Quarterly, and The Merton Annual.
+Publications: My essays, articles, short stories, and poems have appeared in a wide variety of publications, including Tin House, Orion, Poetry, Utne Reader, StoryQuarterly, The Seattle Review, Image, Notre Dame Magazine, The Crab Orchard Review, The South Dakota Review, Weber: The Contemporary West, Poets & Writers, The Writers’ Chronicle, American Theatre, The Mid-American Poetry Review, Carve, Inkwell, Portland Magazine, Portland Monthly, Oregon Humanities, Oregon Quarterly, Oregon Historical Quarterly, Oregon Arts Watch, The Merton Annual, The Merton Journal, and The Merton Seasonal.
 I’ve also contributed chapters to The Dictionary of Literary Biography; The Oregon Encyclopedia; Now Write!
 Nonfiction: Memoir, Journalism and Creative Nonfiction Exercises from Today’s Best Writers and Teachers; and Europe 101: History and Art for the Traveler.

 My first book Pure Act: The Uncommon Life of Robert Lax, published in 2015 by Fordham University Press, received an Excellence in Writing Award from the Association of Catholic Publishers and was a finalist for a Washington State Book Award in Biography/Memoir and a Catholic Press Association Book Award in Biography.
 In 2016, the American Association of University Publishers named it one of the year’s 10 best university press books in American Literature for libraries.

-In December 2021, I was chosen to be the 2022 Donald J. Sterling, Jr., Senior Research Fellow in Pacific Northwest History.
+Awards and fellowships: In December 2021, I was chosen to be the 2022 Donald J. Sterling, Jr., Senior Research Fellow in Pacific Northwest History.
 The fellowship, awarded by the Oregon Historical Society, has helped fund the research for a forthcoming biography of J. D. Ross, a tragically forgotten figure who was once the country’s leading voice in the battle between public and private power.
 (You can read more about Ross and my project here.)

 My other writing awards include two Notable Essay designations in Best American Essays, a Pushcart Prize Special Mention, the Oregon Literary Arts Leslie Bradshaw Fellowship in Nonfiction, the Daniel Curley Award for Short Fiction, an Illinois Arts Council Literary Award, a Walden Residency Fellowship, an Image Artist of the Month selection, and the Kilian McDonnell Fellowship in Faith and Culture.
 During my teaching career, I received the John Eliot Allen Award as the PSU English Department’s Outstanding Teacher five times.